-The overhead smash shot is typically used to put away your opponent on a high ball.
+The overhead smash is typically used to put away your opponent on a high ball.
 You may be up at the net when executing the shot or you may be set up further back following a defensive lob shot from your opponent.
 Regardless of initial positioning, the technique is the same.

-The overhead smash shot technique is similar to a serve, but with a shortened backswing.
+The overhead smash technique is similar to a serve, but with a shortened backswing.
 You want to set up right away with your non-hitting shoulder facing the net and body turned sideways.
 Sidestep back to adjust your positioning.
 You should be holding the racket up behind you and towards the side.
 Your non-hitting arm should be pointing up at the ball for guidance.
 Strike the ball just in front of you in a downward motion and follow through fully.

 While the shot can be executed as a backhand smash shot, it’s best to position yourself to hit it on the forehand side.
 This will allow you to generate more power.
 The backhand side is only used as a last resort and is more of a defensive recovery shot.